ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 - Product variants can rapidly be created by the automatic declination of attributes that have a defined set of values.
 - With taxonomy, you can tag content items to organize them by topics in a much intuitive way for the editor than a content tree with multiple locations would.
 Tags themselves are organized in a tree, and synonyms are linked to favorite terms.
-Tag organization can be handled by a supervisor who won't need to move content items around a corporate content tree.
+Tag organization can be handled by a supervisor who doesn't need to move content items around a corporate content tree.
 At search time, tags can be keywords with a high value in relevance score to help the end user having results closer to the searched topic.

 #### Collaboration